 - Composite: Discharge Medications (ACE/ARB and beta blockers) in Eligible ICD Implant Patients

-CardioSmart’s Find Your Heart a Home ranks participating hospitals according to a four-star rating system, based on accepted clinical thresholds.
-Hospitals choosing not to publicly report are listed as "not participating.”
-The Find Your Heart a Home tool provides patients and caregivers with access to demographics and publicly reported data, which can help them make informed choices based on the quality of care provided in their area.
+CardioSmart's Find Your Heart a Home tool ranks participating hospitals using a four-star rating system that is based on accepted clinical thresholds.
+By default, hospitals that choose not to publicly report are listed as "not participating" on Find Your Heart a Home.

-The ACC is available to answer any hospital and stakeholder questions and comments between the hours of 9 a.m. and 5 p.m.
+The ACC is available to answer hospital and stakeholder questions and comments between 9 a.m. and 5 p.m.
 ET Monday through Friday.
 You can reach us:

-- By email at NCDR@acc.org.
-Please include your full name, institution name, address, phone number, a brief description of your inquiry (including the impacted registry) and use the subject line “CardioSmart Public Reporting.”
+- By email at firstname.lastname@example.org.
+Please include your full name; institution name; address; phone number; and a brief description of your inquiry, including the affected registry.